 You can’t take over the whole bed anymore- If you’re used to a king size all the yourself- you have to move over and let your partner have some room.
 Being on top is fine during sex but not sleep.

-You can’t just watch a show when you feel like it- You have to see if your partner wants to first- and if they do you have to wait for them to have the time so you can sit down together and binge watch.
-If you watch it behind their back, it’s as bad as cheating so you don’t even think about it or they’ll know you’re having impure thoughts.
+You can’t just watch a show when you feel like it- If it's a show you both like-you have to schedule time in together to binge watch.
+If you watch it behind their back, it’s as bad as cheating- so don’t even think about it or it's a sure fire way to argumentville.

-The TV- There will be times when you will have to venture off upstairs while your partner watches something they want or play on a game console.
-Letting go of the remote is probably the hardest sacrifice to make, which is why you have a TV in your bedroom too- you’re not a mug.
+The downstairs TV- There will be times when you will have to venture off upstairs while your partner watches something they want or play on a game console.
+Letting go of the remote is probably the hardest sacrifice to make, which is why you have a TV in your bedroom too- admittedly it's way smaller- but you’re not a complete mug.

 You can’t think of you all the time- You have to think of your lover and the ‘us’ that being in a couple represents.
 It’s not all about you and what you want anymore- it’s about compromise (damn it).

-Harmless flirtation- You used to love a good giggle, hair toss and fake laugh with a hot guy- but alas- now you can’t.
+Harmless flirtation- You used to love a good giggle, hair toss and fake laugh with the hot guys- but alas- now you can’t.
 As soon as you get into a relationship, you will forget how to flirt with other people even if you feel the urge.

-Saucy texts- When you see your partner’s name pop up on your phone- your bits tingle at the endless possibilities- a sext, a message about how good last night was, a promise of what he will do to you later, a picture of his man parts perhaps?
-But soon, all you will get is the joint account statement and what he fancies for tea.
+Saucy texts- When you used to see your partner’s name pop up on your phone- your bits would tingle at the endless possibilities- a sext, a message about how good last night was, a promise of what he would do to you later, a picture of his man parts.
+But now, all you will get is the joint account statement and what he fancies for tea.